Remembering Jim Smith

 I first learned about Jim Smith when I was starting bonsai in the mid 90’s living in Houston, Texas.
 He had a web page that featured many of his large and impressive bonsai trees – mostly tropical fig trees.
 With such a common name and not knowing much about the figs I was impressed but like with most web sites I just clicked on to another.
 Then I moved to Florida to be near Kennedy Space Center for work.
 The guys in BSOB said I had to visit Jim’s Nursery, Durastone, so I did.
 Seeing his trees in person totally changed my point of view of bonsai.
 The majesty of his trees opened my eyes to the realm of the possible.
 But even better was Jim being so approachable and likeable and willing to share his knowledge.
 It was a pleasure to meet with him.
 When Jim started his weekend workshop at the nursery, “Bonsai Under the Oaks,” many of us from BSOB would drive down to Vero Beach to learn from the master.
 Jim was not only generous with sharing his knowledge he also contributed many trees to BSOB for demonstrations or workshops.

-Jim Smith shaking his knowledge with a young Charle Bevan
+Jim Smith sharing his knowledge with a young Charle Bevan

 Over the 18 years that I knew him we developed a wonderful friendship.
 Jim shared some of the pots he made years ago (he was an excellent potter, probably using his skills he had a professional plasterer) and he even gave me some of the model airplanes he built when his eyesight started failing him.
 He was always positive in his comments and had the knack of making a person feel great about bonsai.